thepont/merlin-sabre-restore/README.md

 # merlin-sabre-restore
-Bits for restoring a fibreglass austrlian speedboat
+Bits for restoring a fibreglass austrlian speedboat, A Merlin Sabre outboard.

+## Dashboard Panels

+Dash Panels are setup to be laser cut at (online laser cutting)[https://onlinelasercutting.com.au], there is a layer for annotations and one for the cutting.

+Dashpanels have been made in inkscape.

-## Dash Panel Icons.
+### Dash Panel Icons.

-Dash panel icons are from the noun project under CC Attribution licence.
+Dash panel icons are from the (noun project)[https://thenounproject.com/] under CC Attribution licence.

  * Battery - Wira Wianda
  * Outboard Motor - Nikolay Necheuhin